What to do if you receive an adverse report

 Extensions of time

-If you are approaching the end of the 15 month period and you need more time to respond, you can apply for an extension of time.
+If you are approaching the end of the 15 month period and you need more time to respond, you can apply for an extension of time for acceptance.
 This should be done before the end of the 15 month period.

 If you wish to request an extension after that date, you will need to apply for an extension of time under section 224 of the Trade Marks Act 1995 to have your application reinstated.
 You will need to declare why you were not able to request an extension before the 15 months expired.